JG LAROCHETTE

 Mindful Rising

-With a strong foundation built at Mindful Life Project I founded Mindful Rising.
-I am thrilled to help build a wider movement of mindfulness education.
+With a strong foundation built over 13 years at Mindful Life Project, he has been able to grow his passion and expertise for mindfulness in education exponentially.
+This is his purpose.
+He will continue to champion and support MLP but in order to focus on supporting the overall growth of mindfulness in education, he felt highly motivated to found Mindful Rising.
+He is thrilled to be able to “spread my wings” and do all he can in this pivotal time in education to help build a wider movement of mindfulness education.
 Mindful Rising offers consulting services to schools, districts, county offices of education, and organizations, along with professional trainings, student assemblies, and classroom demonstrations.
-Drawing on my deep expertise in the field, I provide motivational and impactful support that prioritizes both individual and community well-being.
-If you're seeking to make mental and emotional health the cornerstone of your educational ecosystem, I’m here to help lead that transformation.
+Drawing on his deep expertise in the field, he provides motivational and impactful support that prioritizes both individual and community well-being.
+If you're seeking to make mental and emotional health the cornerstone of your educational ecosystem, he is here to help lead that transformation.